-We estimate that we will receive net proceeds of approximately \$62.3 million (\$72.3 million if the underwriters exercise their overallotment option in full) from the sale of the shares of common stock offered in this offering, based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$69.5 million (\$80.8 million if the underwriters exercise their overallotment option in full) from the sale of the shares of common stock offered in this offering, based on the initial public offering price of \$17.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.